SophiaTangHart/SophiaTangHart/README.md

 - 👋 Hi, I’m Sophia Hart.

-- 👀 I’m interested in machine learning and AI in biotech.
+- 👀 I’m interested in AI/ML/DL and data science/analytics.

-- 🌱 I specialize in Data Science/Analytics.
-I've previously worked at University of California San Francisco on stem cells, Intel on circuit design, and Sandia National Laboratories on mircrofabrication.
-I graduated from the UC Berkeley Data Science program in 2022 and was awarded Distinction.
-I'm looking for a role where I can use my previous expertise in biotech, combined with my new expertise in machine learning.
+- 🌱 I grew up in China and immigrated to the US during high school.
+I overcame social-economics challenges and cultural changes, earned 3 Master's degrees and have worked at prestigious organizations.
+I studied Electrical Engineer and Computer Science at UC Berkeley and Biomedical Engineering at Cornell.
+I worked as a Research Specialist at UCSF and Circuit Design Engineer at Intel.
+-
+-   I spent a few years as a Household Manager and Childcare Provider for my young children, then I went back to school at UC Berkeley and studied Data Science, where I was awarded Distinction.
+Today my greatest career accomplishement includes successfully cultured human neural stem cells and imaged their development in animal brains to find treatments for human neurological diseases.
+-
+-   My expertise includes statistics, programming, machine learning, and problem-solving.
+I have good oral and written communication skills and enjoy working with others.
+In the last 3 years, I have worked on many data science projects, including a Kaggle competition on Climate Change, Wildfires Detection, and Breast Cancer Classification.

-- 💞️ I look forward to the opportunity to discuss my qualifications further.
-Hope you enjoy reading my code and presentations.
+- 💞️ I am open to work right now.
+I look forward to the opportunity to discuss my qualifications further.
+I hope you enjoy reading my code and presentations.

 - 📫 You can reach me at sophia.t.hart@gmail.com